Mercury car insurance review

 - Uninsured or underinsured motorists.
 When the driver at fault for your accident doesn’t have insurance — or enough of it — to cover your medical bills and damages, this coverage kicks in.

 - SR-22.
-An SR-22 is often required after DUIs, license suspensions, multiple motor vehicle infractions, or other severe driving offenses.
-Mercury should be able to help you file for SR-22 insurance.
+An SR-22 is often required after DUIs, license suspensions, multiple motor vehicle infractions or other severe driving offenses.
+Mercury can help you file for SR-22 insurance.

-Mercury offers a number of discounts on its auto insurance policies that keep prices competitive and provide incentives for being a safe driver.
-Here are a few of the many available discounts:
+Mercury offers a number of discounts on its auto insurance policies that keep prices competitive and provides incentives for safe driving.
+The discounts available:

-- Anti-theft devices.
+- Anti-theft device.
 Receive better rates when your vehicle is equipped with anti-theft features.

-- Good driver discount.
+- Good driver.
 Get discounted rates when you maintain a clean driving record.

-- Good student discount.
-Students who maintain a “B” average or better can get better rates.
+- Good student.
+Students who maintain a “B” average or better can get lower rates.

-- Multi-car discount.
+- Multi-car.
 Receive discounted rates when you insure more than one vehicle under the same policy.

-- Multi-policy discount.
-Receive better rates when you have multiple types of insurance with Mercury.
+- Multi-policy.
+Receive better rates when you have multiple types of insurance with Mercury like its home insurance.

-- Association discounts.
+- Associations.
 Members of certain associations can get discounts on Mercury’s insurance products.